-10 Machine Learning Frameworks for Your Consideration in 2020
+Top 10 Machine Learning Frameworks in 2022

 We look at the top machine learning frameworks right now, with both their positive and negative sides to be considered for an AI-centric project.